 “Why not bring a bit of Christmas cheer to patients who have to stay in hospital over Christmas and they may not have family within the region or no family at all!
 I’m really pleased with how the appeal has gone.

-The program involves Health and Social Care students, guided by Katherine James, a teacher at Eccles College.
-Katherine explained that Level 1 students often seek opportunities to engage with the community, as they do not undertake formal placements.
-Activities like this provide valuable experience while supporting their coursework.
+Kathryn, a teacher at Eccles Sixth Form College, explained that Level 1 students often look for ways to engage with the community since they do not take part in formal placements.
+Initiatives like this offer valuable hands-on experience while supporting their coursework.

 Katherine said: